-During your bowel preparation, you’ll take laxatives and contrast medication.
-Be sure to follow these instructions carefully.
+During your bowel preparation, you will take laxatives and contrast medication.
+Follow these instructions carefully.
 It’s very important that your colon is empty for your VC.
-If your colon isn’t empty, it will be difficult to see polyps or other problems inside your colon.
-If this happens, you may need to repeat the procedure.
+If your colon isn’t empty, it will be hard to see polyps or other problems inside your colon.
+If this happens, you may need to do the procedure again.

-If you have any questions, call your doctor’s office.
+If you have any questions, call your healthcare provider’s office.

 You will need to follow a clear liquid diet the day before your procedure.
-Examples of clear liquids are listed in the table below.
-While you’re following the clear liquid diet:
+A clear liquid diet includes only liquids you can see through.
+You can find examples in the “Clear Liquid Diet” table.

-- Don’t drink anything red, purple, or orange.
+- Do not drink anything red, purple, or orange.

 You can drink as many clear liquids as you like between each step of your bowel preparation.
 Stop drinking clear liquids at midnight.

-The day before your VC, you will begin taking your bowel preparation medication.
+Start taking your bowel preparation medication the day before your VC.
 Follow the medication schedule in this section.

-You may need to change the time you take your regular medications so it’s not at the same time as the medication needed for your bowel prep.
-If you usually take your medications at the time you’re supposed to take one of your bowel prep medications, plan to take your other medications 1 hour before or 1 hour after.
-If you’re having troubling planning your medication time, call your doctor or nurse.
+You may need to change the time you take your usual medications.
+If you usually take your medications at the time you’re supposed to take one of your bowel preparation medications, plan to take your usual medications 1 hour before or 1 hour after.
+If you’re having trouble planning your medication time, call your healthcare provider.